 Exact Match Domains Vs Partial Match Domains Vs Branded Domains

-There are loads of companies out there that use a half way house strategy – a partial match domain strategy – for example iclickshreders.co.uk is a website that sells Shredders, or iclickink.co.uk sell Printer Ink Toner Cartridges in these examples iClick is the company name and appended to the back of the URL is the terms Shredders or Ink which is descriptive of what the websites targets, another example would be TrueCorset.com, this site sells Corsets however in this example the actual brand name is True Corset in both scenarios the URL containing the important keywords means the site will be much more relevant to itself for the search queries coming into the site.
+There are loads of companies out there that use a halfway house strategy – a partial match domain strategy – for example, iclickshreders.co.uk is a website that sells Shredders, or iclickink.co.uk sell Printer Ink Toner Cartridges in these examples, iClick is the company name and appended to the back of the URL is the terms Shredders or Ink which is descriptive of what the websites targets.

 Related Search Query Domains

-Another useful type of match occurs naturally for a lot of businesses out there.
-When a business has a descriptive term in their name that isn’t necessarily their primary search focus – an example of this might be RichmondScientific.com which is a website that covers used lab equipment, although their primary target doesn’t contain the word scientific, the relatedness of scientific equipment to the term used lab equipment should have a positive impact in helping the site rank for the desired keyphrase.
+Another valuable type of match occurs naturally for many businesses out there.
+When a business has a descriptive term in their name that isn’t necessarily their primary search focus, an example of this might be RichmondScientific.com, a website that covers used lab equipment.
+However, their primary target doesn’t contain the word scientific.

-It’s fair to say another reason Google is starting to look into this again is there has been an increase in the number of reasonably priced top level domains that are available.
-This has seen an increase in the number of exact match domains in the search market which in turn means it must have got to critical mass where Google has to do something about it.
+It’s fair to say another reason Google is starting to look into this again is that there has been an increase in the number of reasonably priced top-level domains available.
+This has seen an increase in the number of exact match domains in the search market, which means it must have got to a critical mass where Google has to do something about it.

 How does Google work out if your domain is an Exact Match Domain?

-A patent granted to Google on the 25th October this year (originally applied for in 2003) describes how the algorithm could detect commercial queries, this coupled with the advances brought about around the time of the Vince Update in reconising a websites brand terms means that Google is far more capable in working out which domains contain words that are intrinsic to the orgainsiations brand and which have been selected simply to advance the organisations rankings in the index.
+A patent granted to Google on the 25th of October this year (initially applied for in 2003) describes how the algorithm could detect commercial queries, coupled with the advances brought about around the time of the Vince Update in recognising a websites brand terms means that Google is far more capable in working out which domains contain words that are intrinsic to the organisations brand and which have been selected simply to advance the organisations rankings in the index.